vmware/vic-product/docs/user_doc/vic_overview/roles_and_personas.md

 The following global permissions are unique to the cloud administrator role:
 - Add new cloud administrators
 - Create new projects and assign the first DevOps administrator to them
-- Add hosts and clusters as resources to a given project
+- Add hosts as resources to a given project
 - Add and manage registries, replication endpoints, and replication rules
 - Add predefined credentials and certificates for authentication
-- Set global configurations for registries handling
+- Set global configurations for registries
 - View system logs

+**I. vSphere administrator**

+vSphere administrators prepare, install, and set up vSphere Integrated Containers.
+The typical workflow includes the following actions:
+- Deploy the vSphere Integrated Containers appliance
+- Deploy Virtual Container Hosts
+- Provide the information for the deployed assets to vSphere Integrated Containers users
+- Assign Cloud administrators
+- Perform update and upgrade procedures for vSphere Integrated Containers

+## Example Users #####

+You can create example Cloud administrator, DevOps administrator, and a Developer users during the deployment of vSphere Integrated Containers appliance.
+These users are created as local users in the Platform Services Controller.
+By default, when you use the option to create example users, you end up with the following users:
+- vic-cloud-admin@*local_domain*
+- vic-devops-admin@*local_domain*
+- vic-developer@*local_domain*